LEARN-LK/Indico/AddEventDeadlinesandScheduleConfiguration.md

-#  F. Add Event Dates, Deadlines, and Schedule Configuration
+#  F. Configure Event Dates, Deadlines & Abstract Submission

 This step focuses on managing important **deadlines** and organizing the **event schedule** (program).
 Once the conference basics are configured, the university conference manager can define abstract deadlines, session timelines, and publish the schedule for attendees.